Contents

 #

 As you work on a package, consider publishing it as a prerelease.
-Prereleases can be useful when any of the following are true:
+Prereleases can be useful when:

 • You're actively developing the next major version of the package.